dartmouth-cs66/dartmouth-cs66.github.io/schedule/index.md

 Assignments:
 * Lab 1:  Build a sprite-based educational game that demonstrates all the concepts learned so far:  central game logic, physics interactions, event system.
+  * Practice basic C# scripting
+  * Use your knowledge of events, sprites, game controllers, and colliders
+  * Build a full mini-game to show your understanding of these concepts

 ## Week 4:
 Intro to 3D space, 3D geometry, and calculating 3D space transforms.
 Working with cameras and viewpoints.
 Intro to basic game AI concepts including pathfinding and navigation and multiple distributed agents.
 Types of serious visualizations.